DannyVosk1995/DannyVosk1995/README.md

 - 🌱 I’m currently learning **Html5,CSS3,ReactJs**

-- **Hello, my name is Daniel, but you can call me Danny.
+- **Hello, my name is Daniel.
 I am 28 years old and was born in Yerevan.
 My interest in programming sparked at the age of 25, marking the beginning of an active exploration of various aspects of programming.
 Currently, I am proficient in JavaScript and familiar with Python and C++.
 I plan to further master these languages in the future.
 Additionally, I am open to learning other programming languages as needed.
 I also possess skills in HTML5 and CSS3, along with various tools as indicated below.**

 - 📫 How to reach me **danielvoskanyan25552@gmail.com**